raffaelespazzoli/virtualization-migration-factory-reference-implementation/README.md

 1. node network.
 This network is realized with the bonding of two NICs fir HA.
 2. storage network.
 Also this network is realized with the bonding of two NICs.
 3. Virtual Machine network.
 This is where all of the VM networks (VLANs) will live.
-This network is on a single NIC for limitations due to the hardware available, but in a well-arhcietcted installation this network would also be build on a bond.
+This network is on a single NIC for limitations due to the hardware available, but in a well-architected installation this network would also be build on a bond.

 The networking setup will look similar to the following image: